SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Where are we going?"
 Rainbow said, following Applejack.

 Applejack smiled.
-"Applebloom needs a new haircut, you want to help?"
+"Apple Bloom needs a new haircut, don't you think?"

 "Sure."